ZgzInfinity/SpaceInvaders/README.md

   interruptions, causing problems when playing the music tracks.
 * To run the program use the Script.bat file and don't start SpaceInvaders.exe.
 * Pause the game before minimizing it by pressing the TAB key.
+* The folder "lib" contains a dll file, alld42.dll, it allows to execute the Allegro dependencies of the programm in your personal computer.
+Please don't eliminate this file.
+It is going to be copied in your "Windows" directory in C.
+* Press ALT key to play the soundtrack list.

 ## 5 - Tests